dietmap/yaak/README.md

 * http://localhost:8080/api/receipt/verify

 Simply returns HTTP code without response body.
-HTTP 200 if the receipt is valid or HTTP 500 in case of any errors
+HTTP 200 if the receipt is valid or HTTP 500 in case of any errors.

 Example request body: